-Ana Dorrego became a Director in March 2016.
-She has been working at the Santander Group in the Financial Planning and Corporate Development department for the last 11 years, coordinating the Group's planning processes.
-In this role, she has also been involved in following up on the different Santander Group units and projects.
-She is a board member of Santander Securities Services, S.A.
-She has also participated in acquisition, sales and integration projects during her time with the Group (ABN, SEB, US, Banesto, Spanish Cajas and Banif Portugal among others) and spent two years as e-business development director for the Santander Group.
-Prior to joining the Santander Group, she was a corporate clients relationship manager and commercial director of transactional banking at Bankinter.
-Ms. Dorrego holds a degree in Business Administration from the University Pontificia de Comillas ICAI-ICADE, a degree in General Management from IESE and Master's degrees in Business Administration from Deusto University - Bilbao, Spain, and Adolfo Ibañez, Miami/Chile.
+Ana Dorrego became a director in March 2015.
+She has been working at the Santander Group since 2005, mainly in the Financial Planning and Corporate Development department, coordinating the Group planning processes and following up on the different Santander Group units and projects.
+She was director of Ebusiness development director for the Santander Group and previously she was a corporate clients relationship manager and commercial director of transactional banking at Bankinter.
+Ms. Dorrego holds a degree in Business Administration from the Universidad Pontificia de Comillas ICAI-ICADE, and a Master's degrees in Business Administration from Deusto University - Bilbao, Spain, and Adolfo Ibañez, Miami/Chile.